jadewowgreen/jadewowgreen/README.md

 💻 Building with React, Tailwind, and Figma

-🤝 Open to collaborations on accessible web projects
+🤝 Open to internships and full-time opportunities — let's connect!

 ## 🦆 Beyond Code & Design